Birmingham City University: University status

 The Further and Higher Education Act 1992 allowed all polytechnics to adopt the title of "university".
 The name University of Central England in Birmingham was approved by the Privy Council on 16 June 1992.
 The name change took place in time for the new academic year starting later that year.
 Students who graduated in mid-1992 were given certificates bearing the name University of Central England, even if the entirety of their study had taken place at the polytechnic.
 The original design was created by Amba Frog Design after a meeting with delegates from university student councils.

 In 1995, two more colleges were absorbed—Birmingham and Solihull College of Nursing and Midwifery, and the West Midlands School of Radiography—and the Birmingham School of Jewellery opened on Vittoria Street in Birmingham's Jewellery Quarter.
 The Faculty of Engineering and Computer Technology provided the basis for the creation of the Technology Innovation Centre (TIC) in 2000.
 The following year, the Faculty of Health incorporated the Defence School of Health Care Studies.

-In November 2003, the university pursued a merger between UCE and Aston University-another university in Birmingham, that, according to The Guardian, "would create an institution of 32,000 students with a £200m turnover".
+In November 2003, the university pursued a merger between UCE and Aston University that, according to The Guardian, "would create an institution of 32,000 students with a £200m turnover".
 The plans were announced by the then Vice-Chancellor Peter Knight, and approved by lecturers.
 The new institution would use the established Aston University name, and all UCE staff members' jobs and employment conditions would be kept intact, although Vice-Chancellor Knight would not be part of its management team.
 He estimated a completion date for the merger of August 2006.